Green Queen Chicken: All You Need To Know

 If you plan on breeding with Green Queens or any other Easter Eggers: they don’t breed true.
 So Easter Egger parents won’t give you an Easter Egger chick.

 Green Queens are friendly, kind, and docile birds that do not need much extra care other than water, food, and shelter.
 They’re extremely beginner-friendly and excellent backyard companions if you have small children running around.
 The breed is not aggressive or assertive towards other chickens.

 Green Queen chickens are calm and docile, which makes them happy in confinement, but they’re also great foragers.
 If you have the space, you can let them free-range without any issues.
 But if not, you can keep them in an enclosed run; check out the space requirements with the help of our ‘Coop Size Calculator‘.

-As Green Queens are both heat and cold hardy, they can be kept in any climate.
+Green Queens are both heat and cold hardy, so they can be kept in any climate.
 But keep in mind any animal needs extra care during extreme weather conditions like heat waves.